Growing With Super Soil

 - Using blends of cover crops such as clovers, legumes, barely, buckwheat and alfalfa will help create armor for the soil and pulls nitrogen from the air.
 Having cover crop also benefits the rhizosphere and aids spikes in temperature.

-- In all of StepWell’s gardens we do not add any extra nutrients because we use the larger sized pots to grow in.
+- In most of StepWell’s gardens we do not add any extra nutrients because we use the larger sized pots to grow in.
 Our preference is water and microbes from beginning to end.

 - Growers may use organic supplements to enhance their grows to hit certain targets.
 Products such as Compost teas, top dressing, and fertilizers that do not contain salts and chelates.